Hundreds dance, sing, chant and wave flags into the night in Miami's Little Havana

 Others left in the following decades, many joining their fellow exiles in Miami and elsewhere in the United States.

 More than 260,000 Cubans left in a US-organized airlift between 1965 and 1973.
 In 1980, Castro let another 125,000 leave in the chaotic Mariel boatlift.
 Among them were criminals released from Cuban jails who brought a violent crime wave to Florida.
 At other times, desperate Cubans fled the island nation in makeshift boats across the treacherous Straits of Florida.
 Thousands died from drowning or exposure to the brutal Caribbean sun.

 Few who left back in 1959 would have believed Fidel Castro would hang on to power for so long, only ceding the presidency to his brother Raul in recent years.

 Speaking alongside other lawmakers from Florida, Rep. Mario Diaz-Balart, who is Cuban-American, said, “Today is a reminder of how inevitable it is that the Castro dictatorship will soon enough be a nightmare of the past.”

 Castro lived long enough to see a historic thaw in relations between Cuba and the United States.
-The two nations re-established diplomatic relations in July 2015, and President Barack Obama visited the island
+The two nations re-established diplomatic relations in July 2015, and President Barack Obama visited the island this year.

 That thaw was welcomed particularly by younger Cuban-Americans but was more problematic for many of the older generation, who have supported strict US sanctions for decades as a means to pressure the repressive Cuban government.